OpenCensusEasily collect telemetry like metrics and distributed traces from your services

 What is OpenCensus?

-OpenCensus is a vendor-agnostic single distribution of libraries to provide metrics collection and tracing for your services.
+OpenCensus is a single distribution of libraries that collect metrics and distributed traces from your services

 How can I use OpenCensus in my project?

-Our libraries support Go, Java, Node.js, C++, Ruby, Erlang/Elixir, Python, and PHP.
+We provide libraries for Go, Java, C#, Node.js, C++, Ruby, Erlang/Elixir, Python, Scala and PHP.

 Supported backends include Azure Monitor, Datadog, Instana, Jaeger, SignalFX, Stackdriver, and Zipkin.
 You can also add support for other backends.